nithinkr1shna/nithinkr1shna.github.io/_posts/2017-03-26-my-first-functional-programming-language.markdown

 tags: [erlang]
 ---

 Hai, this is going to be my first post.
-I think i will start this blog by narrating the experience with my first functional programming Language.
+I think I will start this blog by narrating the experience with my first functional programming Language.
 Erlang!
 So what is Erlang, for me it is a functional programming language.
-But wikipedia defines Erlang as "Erlang is a general-purpose concurrent, functional programming language, as well as a garbage-collected runtime system."
+But wikipedia defines Erlang as

+*"Erlang is a general-purpose concurrent, functional programming language, as well as a garbage-collected runtime system."*

 Now coming to Erlang.

 The last week I have attended a course in functional programming, a free course provided by www.futurelearn.com.
 The course tutor was Simon Thompson, Professor of Logic and Computation/ Director of Innovation, University of kent.
 The course duration was for 3 weeks.